Docker

 Note:The

-feature is only supported on Dockerfiles used to build Linux containers, and will not work on Windows containers.
-Since user and group ownership concepts do not translate between Linux and Windows, the use of/etc/passwd
+--chownfeature is only supported on Dockerfiles used to build Linux containers, and will not work on Windows containers.
+Since user and group ownership concepts do not translate between Linux and Windows, the use of/etc/passwdand/etc/groupfor translating user and group names to IDs restricts this feature to only be viable for Linux OS-based containers. -

 Effect: